There is a problem at the heart of all science.

 Fortunately for most practical tasks that scientists do, it doesn’t matter.
 General Relativity describes gravity in the world of huge objects, like the orbits of planets and stars.
 Quantum Mechanics describes the world inside the atom.

 - When studying black holes

 - When studying the Big Bang

 While both of these cases are important to scientists, the bigger problem is that we don’t want two of our most important theories to be inconsistent.
 We have to work it out.

 The leading theory is called ‘String Theory‘.
-It proposes that the particles of Quantum Mechanics are like musical notes produced by tiny vibrating strings.
+It proposes that the particles of Quantum Mechanics emerge from musical notes produced by tiny vibrating strings.
 The length of the string is equal to the planck length.

 The only problem is that it is really, really small.
 One of the smallest things that we have ever measured is the radius of the electron, which is about 10-22 meters.
 The planck length is estimated to be ten trillion times smaller at 10-35 meters.

 Things this tiny are way beyond our ability to experiment on right now, and as a consequence, solving the inconsistency between two of our greatest theories in physics is likely to remain a mystery for some time.

 The world of the planck length is a distant new frontier for science, and what we find there could redefine everything that we thought we knew about the universe.